-All applications in the T300/T302 share the same memory, allowing for efficient memory usage.
+All applications in the phone share the same memory, allowing for efficient memory usage.
 When the memory runs low, the user gets information about the current memory situation, where each application's usage is displayed.
 In the memory manager menu, the user can delete items from any application, in order to set memory free.
-The memory available for the user is approximately 400 kBytes.
+At purchase, there is approximately 400 KB of memory space available to the user in the file system for objects such as pictures, games, sounds, and themes.
+In addition to the user space, the file system contains preloaded pictures, games, sounds, MMS messages, message templates, themes, and WAP security information.
+Details depend on market and customer requirements.